 Then you can move on to more immersive sales education through online courses like Sales Training and Prospecting on Udemy, The Guide to Pitching and Selling Clients on CreativeLive.
 Once you’re ready to put your selling skills to the test, check out Angel List and see if any sales position opportunities align with your interests—the last thing you want to do is get stuck selling products or services you’re not interested in.
-However, by starting out your sales career as a side business idea, that gives you the flexibility to easily change courses if you ever need to.
+However, by starting out your sales career as a on the side of a full-time job, that gives you the flexibility to easily change courses if you ever need to.

 Similar to blogging, starting an affiliate business can generate passive income.

-If you already have a website that’s driving in targeted traffic, a great way to make passive income from the content you’re already creating as an easy side business idea, is through affiliate marketing (and joining the right affiliate programs).
-ShareASale, Rakuten, Clickbank, and Skimlinks are a few of the best affiliate networks and tools that can help you make money from the content you already produce, thus amplifying your side business idea income.
+If you already have a website that’s driving in targeted traffic, a great way to make passive income from the content you’re already creating with your easy small business idea, is through affiliate marketing (and joining the right affiliate programs).
+ShareASale, Rakuten, Clickbank, and Skimlinks are a few of the best affiliate networks and tools that can help you make money from the content you already produce, thus amplifying your side business income.
+Affiliate marketing has a lot of benefits for online business owners.
+One of those is boosting lead generation with affiliate marketing, a great additional option as leads never go waste.
 Check out how I’ve gone from starting a blog to now making money blogging (to the tune of often more than $50,000/mo) from affiliate marketing—to get some inspiration on how you can grow a blog from side business ideas to full-time company—and follow along as I grow my own side project affiliate blog, SmartWP: WordPress Tutorials and Advice.